boazbk/tcs/lec_03_computation.md

 To find the function that this program computes, we can run it on all the four possible two bit inputs: $00$,$01$,$10$, and $11$.
 For example, let us consider the execution of this program on the input $00$, keeping track of the values of the variables as the program runs line by line.
-On the website [http://nandpl.org](http://nandpl.org) we can run NAND programs in a "debug" mode, which will produce an _execution trace_ of the program.^[At present the web interface is not yet implemented, and you can run NAND program using an OCaml interpreter that you can download from that website.]
+On the website [http://nandpl.org](http://nandpl.org) we can run NAND programs in a "debug" mode, which will produce an _execution trace_ of the program.^[At present the web interface is not yet implemented, and you can run NAND program using an OCaml interpreter that you can download from that website.
+The implementation is in a fluid state and so the text below might not exactly match the output of the interpreter.]
-When we run the program above on the input $01$, we get the following printout:
+When we run the program above on the input $01$, we get the following trace:

 ```
 Executing step 1: "u   := x_0 NAND x_1"	 x_0 = 0, x_1 = 1, u   is assigned 1,